ISIS claims responsibility for Manchester blast that killed 22 people

 Grande was physically unhurt, but described herself as "broken."

-"From the bottom of my heart, I am so, so sorry.
-I don't have words," she said on Twitter.
+from the bottom of my heart, i am so so sorry. i don't have words.

 Concert-goer Bethany Keeling said: "There was debris everywhere."